tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 #### Notation Used

-This section contains the  general notation of mathematical expressions when specifically referenced.
+This section gives the  general notation of mathematical expressions when specifically referenced.
 This information is important pre-knowledge for the remainder of the report.

 - Let  $ p $  be a large prime number.